Introduction: Why Time Series Forecasting Matters More Than Ever

 Decision Framework

-Do you have training data for your specific use case?
+Availability of training data for the specific use case.

-- No (or very little): Use a foundation model (Chronos, TimesFM, or Moirai)
+- None or very little: use a foundation model (Chronos, TimesFM, or Moirai).

-- Yes (substantial): Consider supervised models (PatchTST, iTransformer) for potentially higher accuracy
+- Substantial: consider supervised models (PatchTST, iTransformer) for potentially higher accuracy.

-- Yes: TSMixer or TiDE (MLP-based, run on CPU)
+- Constrained: TSMixer or TiDE (MLP-based, capable of running on a CPU).

-- Yes: TFT (Temporal Fusion Transformer) remains the best choice for interpretable forecasting
+- Required: TFT (Temporal Fusion Transformer) remains the best choice for interpretable forecasting.

-Let us walk through how to get started with the two most accessible models: Chronos (for zero-shot forecasting) and PatchTST (for supervised forecasting).
+This section describes how to begin with the two most accessible models: Chronos (for zero-shot forecasting) and PatchTST (for supervised forecasting).

-Chronos is available through the Hugging Face Transformers library, making it extremely easy to use:
+Chronos is available through the Hugging Face Transformers library, which makes it straightforward to use.

 # Install dependencies